3ndG4me/WebCTRL-OperatorLocale-Parameter-Reflected-XSS/xss.md

 --Summary--

-The login portal for the Automated Logic WebCTRL/WebCTRL OEM web application contains a vulnerability that allows for reflected XSS attacks due to the locale GET parameter not being sanitized.
+The login portal for the Automated Logic WebCTRL/WebCTRL OEM web application contains a vulnerability that allows for reflected XSS attacks due to the operatorlocale GET parameter not being sanitized.

 Automated Logic
 https://www.automatedlogic.com/en/products-services/webctrl-building-automation-system/